ymccathy/f1-pitstop-strategy-ml/README.md

 # Overview (need to add finding)

 ### Brief (roughly one paragraph) overview of your project, including its aims and the main findings/outcome (at a high level)
 This project explores whether machine learning models can predict when a Formula 1 driver will pit during a race using lap-by-lap race data.
-Pit stops are rare, high-impact strategic decisions influenced by evolving race conditions such as tire wear, pace changes, weather, and Safety Cars.
-We frame pit-stop prediction as a sequential time-series classification problem and compare a static baseline (Logistic Regression) with sequence models (LSTMs implemented in PyTorch and Keras).
-We find that sequence-based models substantially outperform the static baseline, and predictive performance varies meaningfully across race contexts—pit stops are most predictable in rainy conditions, for certain teams, and on specific tracks.
+Pitstops are rare, high-impact strategic decisions influenced by evolving race conditions such as tire wear, pace changes, weather, and Safety Cars.
+We frame pitstop prediction as a sequential time-series classification problem and compare a static baseline (Logistic Regression) with sequence models (LSTMs implemented in PyTorch and Keras).
+We find that sequence-based models substantially outperform the static baseline, and predictive performance varies meaningfully across race contexts: pitstops are most predictable in rainy conditions, for certain teams, and on specific tracks.

 # Replication Instruction
 ### Detailed instructions of how to replicate the results in your poster